 UW ADRC research participants make it possible for scientists to discover fundamental mechanisms of Alzheimer's disease and related conditions and contribute to knowledge that will lead to therapeutics and prevention measures.

-Every day, investigators publish studies that rely on biological samples or clinical data generously donated by those enrolled in the UW ADRC Clinical Core longitudinal study and the Adult Changes in Thought Study.
+Every day, investigators publish studies that rely on biological samples or clinical data generously donated by those enrolled in the UW ADRC Clinical Core longitudinal study and the Adult Changes in Thought Study (ACT).
 The UW ADRC considers your contribution of data and specimens, including brain autopsies, to be the ultimate gift to future generations.

-Visit this page to explore findings emerging from recent studies using data from research participants in the UW ADRC and Adult Changes in Thought Study.
+Visit this page to explore findings emerging from recent studies using data from research participants in the UW ADRC and Adult Changes in Thought Study (ACT).
 Highlighted studies will change over time.
 These publications were made possible in part by funding from the National Institute on Aging.
 Publications benefiting from UW ADRC resources are funded by P30 AG066509 (formerly P50AG005136).
 Be sure to check out our multimedia series, Brain Bytes!

 Resilience and Resistance